flyingcircusio/doc/src/reference/security/data-protection.rst

 .. rubric:: Footnotes

 .. [#customer-owned] If a customer owns equipment managed within the Flying Circus we
-    recommend to directly contract with our data center suppliers obtaining a separate rack with separate access control.
+    require that this customer uses a separate rack with separate access control.

 .. [#secure-logging] This requirement was added recently and has not been
     implemented yet.